awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 + Missing

 For each alarm, you can specify CloudWatch to treat missing data points as any of the following:
-+ `good (notBreaching the threshold`—Missing data points are treated as being within the threshold
++ `good (notBreaching the threshold` – Missing data points are treated as being within the threshold
-+ `bad (breaching the threshold)`—Missing data points are treated as breaching the threshold
++ `bad (breaching the threshold)` – Missing data points are treated as breaching the threshold
-+ `ignore`—The current alarm state is maintained
++ `ignore` – The current alarm state is maintained
-+ `missing`—The alarm does not consider missing data points when evaluating whether to change state
++ `missing` – The alarm doesn't consider missing data points when evaluating whether to change state

 The best choice depends on the type of metric\.
-For a metric that continually reports data, such as `CPUUtilization` of an instance, you might want to treat missing data points as `breaching`, because they may indicate that something is wrong\.
+For a metric that continually reports data, such as `CPUUtilization` of an instance, you might want to treat missing data points as `breaching`, because they might indicate that something is wrong\.
 But for a metric that generates data points only when an error occurs, such as `ThrottledRequests` in Amazon DynamoDB, you would want to treat missing data as `notBreaching`\.
 The default behavior is `missing`\.

 Choosing the best option for your alarm prevents unnecessary and misleading alarm condition changes, and also more accurately indicates the health of your system\.

-### How Alarm State is Evaluated When Data is Missing<a name="alarms-evaluating-missing-data"></a>
+### How Alarm State Is Evaluated When Data Is Missing<a name="alarms-evaluating-missing-data"></a>

 No matter what value you set for how to treat missing data, when an alarm evaluates whether to change state, CloudWatch attempts to retrieve a higher number of data points than specified by **Evaluation Periods**\.
 The exact number of data points it attempts to retrieve depends on the length of the alarm period and whether it is based on a metric with standard resolution or high resolution\.
-The timeframe of the data points that it attempts to retrieve is the *evaluation range*\.
+The time frame of the data points that it attempts to retrieve is the *evaluation range*\.

 Once CloudWatch retrieves these data points, the following happens:
 + If no data points in the evaluation range are missing, CloudWatch evaluates the alarm based on the most recent data points collected\.
 + If some data points in the evaluation range are missing, but the number of existing data points retrieved is equal to or more than the alarm's **Evaluation Periods**, CloudWatch evaluates the alarm state based on the most recent existing data points that were successfully retrieved\.
 In this case, the value you set for how to treat missing data is not needed and is ignored\.
 + If some data points in the evaluation range are missing, and the number of existing data points that were retrieved is lower than the alarm's number of evaluation periods, CloudWatch fills in the missing data points with the result you specified for how to treat missing data, and then evaluates the alarm\.
 However, any real data points in the evaluation range, no matter when they were reported, are included in the evaluation\.
 CloudWatch uses missing data points only as few times as possible\.

-In all of these situations, the number of datapoints evaluated is equal to the value of **Evaluation Periods**\.
-If fewer than the value of **Datapoints to Alarm** are breaching, the alarm state is set to OK\.
-Otherwise, the state is set to ALARM\.
+In all of these situations, the number of data points evaluated is equal to the value of **Evaluation Periods**\.
+If fewer than the value of **Datapoints to Alarm** are breaching, the alarm state is set to `OK`\.
+Otherwise, the state is set to `ALARM`\.

 **Note**
-A particular case of this behavior is that CloudWatch alarms may repeatedly re\-evaluate the last set of data points for a period of time after the metric has stopped flowing\.
-This re\-evaluation may cause the alarm to change state and re\-execute actions, if it had changed state immediately prior to the metric stream stopping\.
+A particular case of this behavior is that CloudWatch alarms might repeatedly re\-evaluate the last set of data points for a period of time after the metric has stopped flowing\.
+This re\-evaluation might cause the alarm to change state and re\-execute actions, if it had changed state immediately prior to the metric stream stopping\.
 To mitigate this behavior, use shorter periods\.

 The following tables illustrate examples of the alarm evaluation behavior\.
 In the first table, **Datapoints to Alarm** and **Evaluation Periods** are both 3\.
 CloudWatch retrieves the 5 most recent data points when evaluating the alarm\.